 Nothing improves re-reading skills like practice, practice, and more practice.
 Revisiting a familiar text can help young readers build confidence, and it’s a lot of fun to go back and see what clues they missed.
 Plus, sometimes a story is even better when kids know how it ends — it’s almost like being let in on a secret!

-The boy detective who “likes to work alone” finds lost balloons, books, slippers — even a goldfish.
+1. Nate the Great by Marjorie Weinman Sharmat — The boy detective who “likes to work alone” finds lost balloons, books, slippers — even a goldfish.
 A great introduction to chapter books for newly independent readers.
-Random House, $6.
-Ages 5 to 8.
+For ages 5 to 8.

-A colorful book that makes learning lowercase letters a breeze, this story tells of the disappearance of the letter x, who leaves the alphabet after realizing that he’s hardly ever used.
-Scholastic, $12.
-Ages 3 to 5.
+2. Alphabet Mystery by Audrey Wood — A colorful book that makes learning lowercase letters a breeze, this story tells of the disappearance of the letter x, who leaves the alphabet after realizing that he’s hardly ever used.
+For ages 3 to 5.

-Sixteen people are invited to hear the reading of millionaire Samuel Westing’s will.
+3. The Westing Game by Ellen Raskin — Sixteen people are invited to hear the reading of millionaire Samuel Westing’s will.
 Who will inherit his fortune?
 And more importantly, who murdered him?
 Follow the will’s clues to find out!
-Penguin, $8.
-Ages 8 and up.
+For ages 8 and up.